darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** The optimal regularization strength **balances** this tradeoff for best generalization performance.

-**4. In a binary classification problem with balanced classes (exactly the same number of positive examples as negative examples), a machine learning model has an accuracy of 85% and misclassifies 10% of positive examples as negative.
+**Problem 4.
+In a binary classification problem with balanced classes (exactly the same number of positive examples as negative examples), a machine learning model has an accuracy of 85% and misclassifies 10% of positive examples as negative.
 What is the probability that the model will correctly classify a negative sample?**

 **Answer:** 80%